laccore/coretools/README.md

 If you're still having trouble, think you've found a bug, or have other questions/comments, please use the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdKJB-ayDo4btwBa-By4Cd4cL5_MxcE7vcu90K_CfYx03HwuA/viewform) and we'll respond as soon as possible.

-PSICAT was originally developed by Josh Reed, in partnership with [CHRONOS](http://chronos.org/index.html) and [ANDRILL](http://www.andrill.org/static/index.html).
+PSICAT was originally developed by Josh Reed, in partnership with CHRONOS and ANDRILL.

+Since 2014, the [CSD Facility](https://cse.umn.edu/csd) has continued maintenance and development of PSICAT.

 ![PSICAT screenshot](http://www.beerolf.com/img/psicat.gif)